DrEmpiricism/Optimize-Offline/README.md

 ## About the -Additional switch ##

-The -Additional script allows the end-user to add specific content to the image during Optimize-Offline's automated processes instead of having to re-mount the image or use an external Distribution Share.
+When the -Additional switch it used, all content enabled in the Config.ini file will be integrated into the image.
+This eliminates the need to use an external Distribution Share to integrate content.

-Within the '\Content\Additional' directory are six folders: 'Drivers', 'Logo', 'Registry', 'Setup', 'Unattend' and 'Wallpaper'.
+Within the '\Content\Additional' directory are six folders: 'Drivers', 'Logo', 'Registry', 'Setup', 'Unattend' and 'Wallpaper', and one configuration file: Config.ini.
 The script automatically checks each folder to ensure the file-types are valid for the type of content being added to the image.
-Aside from the 'Drivers' and 'Registry' folders, content validation is based on Microsoft's deployment guidelines.
+Aside from the 'Drivers' and 'RegistryTemplates' folders, content validation is based on Microsoft's deployment guidelines.
 Any content located in the 'Setup' folder will be uploaded because what a user implements during the setup of their device can be an array of different container types - files, directories, executables, etc.

-All content is copied to the image in locations that are in accordance with Microsoft's deployment guidelines.
-For example, any system logo is uploaded to '\Windows\System32\oobe\info\logo', wallpaper is uploaded to '\Windows\Web\Wallpaper', setup content is uploaded to '\Windows\Setup\Scripts' and an unattend.xml is uploaded to '\Windows\Panther' (this is detailed more below).
+All content that gets copied to the image are copied to the locations that are in accordance with Microsoft's deployment guidelines.
+For example, any system logo is copied to '\Windows\System32\oobe\info\logo', wallpaper is copied to '\Windows\Web\Wallpaper', setup content is copied to '\Windows\Setup\Scripts' and an unattend.xml is copied to '\Windows\Panther' after it is applied do the image itself (this is detailed more below).

-All content can be either folders or directories themselves, or individual files.
-If, for example, you want a wallpaper directory called 'Custom', Optimize-Offline will copy the added 'Custom' directory - and all contents therein - to the '\Windows\Web\Wallpaper' directory.
-Optimize-Offline will not just copy all content over haphazardly and create a massive mess of files or completely omit a specific file structure.
+All content can be files, folders or directories.
+If, for example, you want a wallpaper directory called 'Custom', Optimize-Offline will copy the added 'Custom' directory - and all contents therein - to the '\Windows\Web\Wallpaper' directory while keeping its original file structure.
+Content is NOT copied haphazardly nor are original file structures ignored.

 **Optimize-Offline does NOT add any script to the registry to be automatically executed during new user log-in and all content is ONLY copied to the image.
 Only default setup scripts like SetupComplete.cmd, OOBE.cmd and ErrorHandler.cmd will run automatically as they're designed to do by default.**

 ## Registry template integration ##

-Any custom registry template (.reg) file to be integrated into the offline image must be placed in the '\Content\Additional\Registry' folder when using the -Additional switch.
+Any custom registry template (.reg) file to be integrated into the offline image must be placed in the '\Content\Additional\RegistryTemplates' folder when using the -Additional switch and Config.ini.
 No editing of these template files is required and Optimize-Offline will copy and edit them accordingly to apply them to the appropriate offline image's registry hives.

 ## Driver integration ##